Skip to main content

 What Is A&A?

-Several factors are considered for entitlement to A&A such as whether the veteran is unable to dress, feed, or go to the bathroom themselves, or has a frequent need to adjust a prosthetic that cannot be done without help, or the veteran requires care and assistance in order to be protected from dangers in their daily environment.
+Many factors may suggest entitlement to A&A, such as whether the veteran is unable to dress, feed, or go to the bathroom themselves, and other tasks of daily living.
+Other factors include whether the veteran has a frequent need for help adjusting a prosthetic, or the veteran requires care and assistance in order to be protected from dangers in their daily environment.

 About the Author